gitter-lab/pathway-parameter-advising/README.md

 Graphlet decomposition is performed using the PGD library.
 The PGD library can be installed from its [github repository](https://github.com/nkahmed/pgd) and complied using `make`.
-The script `setupPGD.sh` requires git, and has been provided to aid in installing the PGD library though it has not been thoroughly tested.
+The script `setupPGD.sh` requires git, and has been provided to aid in installing the PGD library.
+However, it is not guaranteed to work and has only been tested on Ubuntu 18.04.

 These scripts have only been tested in a Linux environment initially.